 For planning purposes only, not for navigation.
 Please see our terms and conditions.

-Headline: Sunny spells and a few showers.
+Headline: Bright and mild with a few showers.

 Click [+] to advance by twelve hours and click [-] to step back.
 The forecasted time is presented in the top left hand corner of the pressure chart.
 Click the image to display it in a full window.